-Audit findings and conclusions: Significant risk - Valuation of Blue Light Hub We have completed our work in this area and we have not identified any material misstatements.
+Audit findings and conclusions: Significant risk - Valuation of Blue Light Hub We have not completed our work in this area.
+We will update the audit committee on 15 March 2023.

-Audit findings and conclusions: Area of audit focus - Valuation of land and buildings
+Audit findings and conclusions: Area of audit focus - Valuation of land and buildings We have not completed our work in this area.
+We will update the audit committee on 15 March 2023.